Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 been removed from the database and you should refer to that Public Act to see the changes

 (from Ch.
 95 1/2, par.
 7-303)

 Suspension of driver's licenses, registration

-certificates, license plates and registration stickers for failure to satisfy
+certificates, license plates or digital license plates, and registration stickers or digital registration stickers for failure to satisfy

 (a) The Secretary of State shall, except as provided in paragraph